 Sales of a substantial number of shares of our class A common stock in the public market could occur at any time.
 If our stockholders sell, or the market perceives that our stockholders intend to sell, substantial amounts of our class A common stock in the public market following this offering, the market price of our class A common stock could decline significantly.
-Upon completion of this offering, after giving effect to the assumed issuance of 407,496 shares of class A common stock in connection with the founders makewhole awards, we will have outstanding 41,735,931 shares of common stock, assuming no exercise of outstanding options.
-Of these shares, the 3,750,000 shares sold in this offering will be freely tradable and 37,578,436 additional shares of common stock will be available for sale in the public market 180 days after the date of this prospectus following the expiration of lock-up agreements between our stockholders and the underwriters.
+Upon completion of this shares of common stock, assuming no exercise of outstanding options.
+Of these shares, offering, we will have outstanding shares sold in this offering will be freely tradable, additional shares of common stock will be available for sale in the public market 90 days after the date of this prospectus, and additional shares of common stock will be available for sale in the public market 180 days after the date of this prospectus following the expiration of lock-up agreements between our stockholders and the underwriters.
 The representatives of the underwriters may release these stockholders from their 180-day lock-up agreements with the underwriters at any time and without notice, which would allow for earlier sales of shares in the public market.
-Moreover, after this offering, holders of an aggregate of 6,751,609 shares of our common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-We also intend to register the 13,900,900 shares of class A common stock that we may issue in the future under our equity compensation plans.
+Moreover, after this offering, holders of an aggregate of shares of our common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+We also intend to register the shares of class A common stock that we may issue in the future under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to the 180-day lock-up agreements with our underwriters.